Incorporating Nuclear Quantum Effects in Molecular Dynamics with a Constrained Minimized Energy Surface

 On this single-well effective potential, the quantum expectation position moves smoothly between left and right as if the barrier does not exist.
 This is qualitatively in agreement with the quantum picture, in which the wave function can tunnel back and forth through the barrier with a smooth oscillation for the quantum expectation position.
-This correct physical picture can be further quantitatively verified by the agreement between the tunneling frequency by CMES-MD and the exact quantum tunneling frequency as shown in Fig.~\ref{fig:dw}, which shows position autocorrelation functions and tunneling frequencies calculated by various methods, along with exact quantum results.
-At low temperatures, classical MD simulations are all trapped in the local minima of the double-well and give position autocorrelation functions that are not vertically centered at zero and a vibrational frequency that is close to the Hessian value around the local minimum.
-This vibrational frequency is about 5 times larger than the quantum tunneling frequency and indicates the failure of classical MD in describing tunneling effects.
-Unlike in the Morse oscillator case, the two path-integral methods show significant differences in the double-well potential model, as CMD gives good autocorrelation functions and predicts a relatively sharp peak with an accurate tunneling frequency, whereas RPMD suffers from a fast decay of the correlation function \cite{Smith15244112} and a broad peak that smears over a range of nearly 2000\,$\text{cm}^{-1}$.
-CMES-MD does not differ too much from CMD at 50\,K and 100\,K (see Fig.~S4), with slight overestimations for the tunneling frequency.
-As the temperature increases, classical MD starts to have redshifts in the peak positions, and CMES-MD and CMD see blueshifts.
-At 1500\,K, all simulation methods behave very similarly with broad peaks that maximize around 1300-1500\,$\text{cm}^{-1}$ (see Fig.~S4).
-All of these results from CMES-MD show that CMES-MD is accurate and comparable to CMD in describing the dynamics in the double-well potential system.
+This physical picture can be further quantitatively verified by the agreement between the tunneling frequency by CMES-MD and the exact quantum tunneling frequency (Figure~\ref{fig:dw}).
+At low temperatures, classical MD simulations are all trapped in the local minima of the double well and give position autocorrelation functions that are not vertically centered at zero and a highly overestimated vibrational frequency that is close to the second-order derivative at the local minimum, indicating the failure of classical MD in describing tunneling effects.
+The two path-integral methods show significant differences in the double-well potential model, as CMD gives good autocorrelation functions and predicts a relatively sharp peak with an accurate tunneling frequency, whereas RPMD suffers from a fast decay of the correlation function \cite{Smith15244112} and a broad peak that smears over a range of nearly 2000\,$\text{cm}^{-1}$.
+CMES-MD is similar to CMD with a slightly overestimated tunneling frequency.
+As the temperature increases, classical MD shows red-shifts in the peak positions, and CMES-MD and CMD see blue-shifts.
+At 1500\,K, all simulation methods behave very similarly with broad peaks that maximize around 1300-1500\,$\text{cm}^{-1}$.
+All of these results show that CMES-MD performs reasonably well in describing the dynamics in the double-well potential.